 Restructure one personality for the sake of the other.
 What could go wrong?
 Codependency just makes sense when you’re with a special-needs tyrant, says the writer who recommends women get down on the floor during an argument to make herself smaller.
 Aspies are visual and this will reduce their defensiveness!

 Worth a try!
 On my knees, mid-squabble, blood pressure rising and chemicals cascading, I’ll just sift through my database of abstruse psych conditions to explain why I’m not getting what I need.
-Why not add monotropism (an autistic-led theory not yet recognized by the scientific community) to delayed processing, constricted interests, fixed routines, context-blindness, perseveration, inflexibility, literal vs figurative language comprehension, theory of mind (ToM), executive dysfunction, pathological demand avoidance (PDA), deficits of empathy & reciprocity, poor predictive ability, the extreme male brain, poverty of speech and the four horsemen of the apocalypse.
+Why not add monotropism (an autistic-led theory not yet recognized by the scientific community) to delayed processing, constricted interests, fixed routines, context-blindness, perseveration, inflexibility, literal vs figurative language comprehension, theory of mind (ToM), executive dysfunction, pathological demand avoidance (PDA), deficits of empathy & reciprocity (and central coherence), poor predictive ability, the extreme male brain, poverty of speech and the four horsemen of the apocalypse.

 This is not my job, I am not his coach, caretaker, or the nice mommy he gets to fuck.
 I come to relationships from inside my own skin, through my own eyes, my own needs.